grabcode/grabcode.github.io/_posts/2015-02-06-apologia-of-side-projects.md

 alias Perfection='Procrastination'
 {% endhighlight %}

-It became clear to me that I was indeed perfectionist enough just so I could avoid to get involved deeply in any projects or simply share some works that wouldn't be 100% bullet proof.
+It became clear to me that I was indeed perfectionist enough just so I could avoid to get involved deeply in many projects or simply share some works that wouldn't be 100% bullet proof.
 I guess it is a natural protection to criticism and a way to justify laziness.

+#### Stepping out of the comfort zone

 I've been fixing myself since then, and throughout the years I've managed to find my own cure.
 The first pillar of this re-education has consisted in constantly learning and experimenting technologies.
 The second pillar consisted in working with small team of ultra passionate people.
 The third pillar was to work on real project that make you thrill: becoming rich, getting control of your career, getting acknowledged by your peer...

 Among those projects, I can mention <a href="https://sportintown.com/" target="_blank">SportInTown</a>, <a href="http://teaz.in/" target="_blank">Teazin</a>, and my biggest success so far, <a href="http://backseat.me/" target="_blank">Backseat.me</a>.

+#### Failing is better than not trying

 All of that eventually failed (although the backseat tech almost got acquired).
 Remember the glass of water ?
 Well the only truth that matters is that in exchange for some of my time (sometimes a bit of money too), I got out of this projects with a huge experience, and people I can surely say I know.
 And get that right: the time/outcome ratio is unbeatable.